nezuo/spark/docs/Mobile.md

 # Mobile
 Spark allows you to activate an action manually.
 This is especially useful to implement mobile touch controls.

-For buttons, you can activate an action with `Actions:hold`.
+For buttons, you can activate an action with `Actions:press`.
 Here's how you might implement a mobile button:
 ```lua
 local imageButton = Instance.new("ImageButton")